pubnub/pubnub-mcp-server/resources/sdk_docs/php_storage-and-playback.md

 ## Delete messages from history

-##### Requires Message Persistence
-Enable Message Persistence for your key in the Admin Portal.
+Requires Message Persistence: enable for your key in the Admin Portal.

-Remove messages from a channel’s history.

-Required setting:
-- Enable Delete-From-History in Admin Portal.
-- Initialize the SDK with a secret key.
+Required setting: Enable Delete-From-History for your key and initialize the SDK with a secret key.

+Remove messages from a channel’s history within a time window.

 ### Method(s)